sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/rename-columns.rst

 Rename Columns
 ------------

-It Rename Columns we wanted.
+It renames columns we want.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^